suffolklibraries/sljekyll/news/_posts/2017-10-03-agm-report.md

 breadcrumb: news
 ---

-{% include /c/figure.html alt="Tony Brown, Sylvia Knights and Alison Wheeler cut the cake at our fifth AGM" src="/images/featured/featured-cake-cutting.jpg" caption="Tony Brown, Sylvia Knights and Alison Wheeler cut the cake at our fifth AGM" %}
+{% include /c/figure.html alt="Board chair Tony Brown, board vice chair Sylvia Knights and CEO Alison Wheeler cut the cake at our fifth AGM" src="/images/featured/featured-cake-cutting.jpg" caption="Tony Brown, Sylvia Knights and Alison Wheeler cut the cake at our fifth AGM" %}

 We held our fifth AGM on 28 September.
 The event was attended by nearly 120 people including representatives from our 44 library community groups.